-I would extend Mor's view to say that a design science of education might also encourage creativity in the attempt to transform education for the better.
+I would extend this view and suggest that a design science of education might also encourage creativity in the attempt to transform education for the better, and argue that the analytical perspectives [A1, A2, A3] I present in the section Claim form part of a 'linguistic framework' to support such creativity.

-5.2.3 Complexity and iteration in design
+3.2.3 Complexity and iteration in design

-Educational designs I have engaged with have been complex and iterative, and in a research context could be considered as design studies as described by Shavelson et al.:
+Educational designs I have engaged with have been complex and iterative, and in a research context could be considered as design studies as described by Shavelson et al:

-Design studies have been characterized, with varying emphasis depending on the study, as iterative, process focused, interventionist, collaborative, multileveled, utility oriented, and theory driven
+Design studies have been characterized, with varying emphasis depending on the study, as iterative, process focused, interventionist, collaborative, multileveled, utility oriented, and theory driven.

-(Shavelson et al. 2003)
+(Shavelson et al. 2003, 26)

 The iterative view of design (the verb) is not opposed to a design process base on architectural/ engineering specification, where well known and predictive calculations can be made to find the exact dimensions and materials to create a building or bridge.
 Instead, the iterative view recognises the unpredictability of the design of education where people, their diversity, complexity and culture are part of the design space, not simply users of an end product.
 It is not enough to design a computer program which performs to specification, tests correctly and is viewed as satisfactory - in education such software is subject to the richness of human discourse, reinterpretation and creativity.
 In the process of iterative design, such issues can be explored and the design improved with the evidence gathered to make the most effective educational outcome in a dynamic context.
+When designing in collaboration, designs require shared meaning in the form of agreed theories amongst the collaborators, in order to evaluate designs and identify room for improvement - my thesis in the form of three analyses [A1, A2, A3] is intended to be a basis for this kind of practice.

-5.3 Learner
+3.3 Learner